The Impact of CCPA on Direct Marketing

 From direct mail to email, your database and lists are critical to the success of the campaign.
 If your lists are records that your business has collected over time from customers you may be better prepared to comply with the bill.
 If you rely on third-party list purchase or rental, you will likely feel more of an impact.
 As a marketing team, you will need to identity all the lists being used and the source of those records.

 Unless you have a real understanding of your third-party list source and accuracy it may be best to avoid California records in rented lists.
 Your company will be responsible for the records on purchased lists meeting the qualifications of the CCPA.
 This may prove to be difficult for less reputable list providers.
 Even the major list providers with strong reputations may struggle to meet the requirements of the bill.
-Be sure to address the CCPA implications when purchasing or renting lists in 2020.
+Be sure to address the CCPA implications when purchasing or renting lists.

 What are the consequences?